JackSzwergold/Writing/memories/Post-Traumatic Data Recovery Stress.md

 After a beat or two, everyone went back to where their offices or headed out to the hallway as well to head home.

 I headed back to the my office, stood silently looking at the orange glow of the sunset for a few seconds, then grabbed my stuff, headed out of the office and waited for the elevator.
-After a while I decided it was better to head to one of the rear stairwells that let out to a sidestreet near the back of the building and didn’t let out into the main lobby where I might run into Todd.
+After a while I decided it was better to head to one of the rear stairwells that let out to a side-street near the back of the building and didn’t let out into the main lobby where I might run into Todd.

 I ran down those stairs, headed out into the street and headed back home.
-All I remember of the walk back home was me leaving the buiding and then suddenly me being back in my apartment… Laying down and staring at the ceiling.
+All I remember of the walk back home was me leaving the building and then suddenly me being back in my apartment… Laying down and staring at the ceiling.

 ***